m4rkw/monzo-utils/README.md

    value
- - [monzo-payments](https://github.com/m4rkw/monzo-utils/blob/master/docs/monzo-payments.md) - tracks regular payments like direct debits, standing orders, regular card payments, flex payments and finance payments being paid from a bills pot and provides a summary show which payments are due and when
+ - [monzo-payments](https://github.com/m4rkw/monzo-utils/blob/master/docs/monzo-payments.md) - tracks regular payments like direct debits, standing orders, regular card payments, flex payments and finance payments being paid either from a bills pot or the account itself and provides a summary showing which payments are due and when

 ## Requirements